JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7947 days**.

-And here is a just a random fact -  **Paul Hunn holds the record for the loudest burp, which was 118.1 decibels, which is as loud as a chainsaw**.
+And here is a just a random fact -  **The oldest actor to win a Best Actor Oscar is Henry Fonda.
+He was 76 when he won it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)